Graduation from a CMA accredited 2-year Canadian Primary Care Paramedicine program or equivalent

 Many Holland College programs have degree pathways.
 For more information, see our Degree Pathways section.

-Graduates from an accredited Paramedicine program are also eligible to write the National Exam for Paramedics in Canada.
-Successful completing of the exam is required for Paramedic Registration in many Provinces in Canada including Prince Edward Island.
+Graduates from accredited paramedicine programs have met competency standards as reflected in the Paramedic Association of Canada’s National Occupational Competency Profile and are eligible to write the National Exam for Paramedics in Canada (COPR).
+Successful completion of the exam is required for paramedic registration in many provinces in Canada, including Prince Edward Island.
+Find out more about the COPR National Exam here.

 View a detailed list of courses for this program.